AlbertKong0827/DSGA1019Project/README.md

 - Comprehensive data cleaning and preprocessing
 - Monthly aggregation of loan metrics
 - Exploratory data analysis of mortgage trends
+- State-level risk segmentation using default rate and actual loss
+- Clustering states using KMeans to categorize mortgage risk
+- Visualization of regional risk using maps and bar charts

 ## Data Processing